pywood21/holz_202209/Manscriput/manuscript.md

 With the development of artificial intelligence, the fully convolutional networks (FCN) was proposed for conducting the semantic segmentation [].
 Furthermore, as an improvement of FCN, the U-Net architecture was proposed by Ronneberger et al.[] , which is designed to allow fewer training samples for model training.
 It is a U-shape architecture consisting of encoder blocks, decoder blocks and skip connections.
 It has became one of the most popular approaches for any semantic segmentation tasks.
 Recently, the U-net model has been applied for the segmentation of plant tissues[] and xylem vessels in stained cross-section of wood with excellent accuracy.
 Therefore, in this study, the U-Net has been selected for building model.

 For preparation of training dataset and model training, after the video taking during the bending test, the first image at every second of the video was captured for preparing the image sequence.
 The 12 original images with 256 pixels x 256 pixels were cropped from the image sequence recorded by.
 The watershed segmentation was firstly applied for label the boundary of wood cell wall.
 The unlabeled part was manually modified to make their corresponding ground truth masks with cell wall boundary labeled in white and background labeled in black were manually prepared.
 Finally, The 12 sets of original image and corresponding ground truth mask were used for building semantic segmentation model.
 And the asymmetric U-net architecture was used for the model training.
-The augmentation was applied during the model training.
+The binary cross entropy loss was used. as the loss function, and adam was used as the optimizer.
+The learning rate was 0.0001.
+During the model traning, the augmentation was applied .
 (Fig.X )

 <img title="" src="../Figures/02_mask_preparation.png" alt="mask_preparation.png" data-align="inline" width="635">

 Fig. 2 Preparation of data set for semantic segmentation model training. (a) Cropped patch of cross section of wood; (b) cell wall boundary labeled mask by watershed segmentation algorithm (c) manually corrected image mask.
 The scale bar indicates length of 100 *μ*m

+#### 2.4 Metrics for model evaluation

+Four metrics were used for evaluating the trained model.
+They were accuracy, recall, precision, and F1-score.
+Those metrics were calculated from true positive (TP), false positive (FP), true negative (TN) and false negative (FN) obtained from the confusion matrix for the binary classification of cell boundary and background.
+The formula for the calculation were showed as below:

-#### 2.4 image prediction and individual cell tracking
+#### 2.5 image prediction and individual cell tracking

 After model training, the trained model combined with the patch blending algorithm implemented by Vooban [19] were used to conduct partition of all potential cells in the image sequence with 1920 pixels x 1080 pixels.
 After predicting all image sequence, watershed segmentation was applied again to achieve the instance segmentation of all cells.
 Finally, the coordinates of centriod of all cells were collected and a tracking algorithm (Crocker-Grier linking algorithm) [20] implemented by trackpy [21] was used to link the same cell walls exist in each image.